shehbazj/simpleFTL/README.md

 ## Garbage Collection

+The code follows a _greedy_ garbage collection policy.

-The garbage collection is done by default after 80\% of physical blocks have been used in the file system.
+The garbage collection is done by default after gc\_count\% of physical blocks have been used in the file system.
 Garbage collection involves choosing the block containing the most number of invalid pages, selecting a destination block / free pool block, transferring valid pages from source block to the destination block. the physical pages in the source block can now be re-used during mapping.

 ```
 Invoke GC